 In propagative geometries, due to the fundamentally periodic nature of optical resonators, each dissipative soliton forming along the direction of propagation (e.g. in Kerr fiber ring cavities or semiconductor lasers with feedback) can be considered as an oscillator whose natural frequency is set by the soliton's round-trip time in the resonator.
 Attempting to tweeze or trap these light bits with a parameter modulation simply consists in trying to lock the phase and frequency of each oscillator to that of an external clock.
 The detuning between the forcing frequency and the nearest multiple of the inverse of the round-trip time breaks the parity symmetry in a very similar way to a drift force in transverse systems.

-In the following we study the unpinning transition of a single dissipative soliton and identify experimentally the signature of the saddle-node on a circle (SNIC) bifurcation, which is generic of the oscillator unlocking process.
-We also analyse in terms of oscillator phases the spatial distribution of LSs in the locked and unlocked regimes, relating their transport to the lack of a common clock (diffusive process), but also to their asymmetrical repulsive interaction.
-When several LSs are pinned they form a lattice and due to their interactions we observe the propagation of a dislocation in this lattice, \textit{i.e.} a \textit{meta}soliton closely related to supersolitons and soliton Newton craddle predicted theoretically in conservative \cite{novoa2008supersolitons,driben2013newton,ma2016solitons} and dissipative \cite{besse2013pattern} settings.
+In the following we study the unpinning transition of a single dissipative soliton and identify experimentally the signature of the saddle-node on a circle (SNIC) bifurcation.
+We also analyse in terms of oscillator phases the spatial distribution of LSs in the locked and unlocked regimes, relating their collective motion to the lack of a common clock (diffusive process), but also to their asymmetrical repulsive interaction (see especially \cite{munsberg2020topological} in this same issue).
+When several LSs are pinned they form a lattice and due to their interactions we observe the propagation of a dislocation in this lattice, \textit{i.e.} a \textit{meta}soliton closely related to supersolitons and soliton Newton craddle predicted theoretically in conservative \cite{novoa2008supersolitons,driben2013newton,ma2016solitons} and dissipative \cite{besse2013pattern,parra2014effects} settings.
 These observations can be reproduced numerically and the equation describing the unpinning bifurcation of a single soliton can be established analytically.
 This equation happens to also be very close to the one that describes the formation of solitons in this system, based on a forced oscillator \cite{garbin2015topological}.
-When many structures are present, we show that beyond simply altering the diffusive process, soliton interactions can be the fundamental cause of their transport.
+When many structures are present, we show that beyond simply altering the diffusive process, soliton interactions lead to an anticipated unlocking transition.